Yerevan Metro: History

-By the end of 1978, approximately 4 kilometers of tunnels had been built.
+By the end of 1978, approximately 4 kilometres of tunnels had been built.
 However, in 1981, the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the USSR issued a decree on the construction of a metro in Yerevan, which spurred widespread planning and construction of the underground transport artery as a metro.
 Its launch was planned for November 7, 1980, but only a test train, carrying representatives of the Central Committee of the Communist Party of the Armenian SSR, ran on that day.
 The State Commission signed the commissioning certificate for the launch complex on February 24, 1981 (the opening day of the 26th Congress of the CPSU), and the metro's official opening took place on March 7, 1981.

-The 7.6-kilometer-long (of which 1.9 kilometers was above-ground) launch section of the first phase included four stations: Barekamutyun (Friendship), Saralanj (now Marshal Bagramyan), Yeritasardakan (Youth), and David of Sasun.
+The 7.6-kilometre-long (of which 1.9 kilometres was above-ground) launch section of the first phase included four stations: Barekamutyun (Friendship), Saralanj (now Marshal Bagramyan), Yeritasardakan (Youth), and David of Sasun.
 With a delay of several months, in December of the same year, the intermediate station “Lenin Square” (now “Republic Square”) was opened.

 In 1989, the first phase of the line was completed, adding the following stations to the existing ones: General Andranik, Gortsaranayin (Factory), Shengavit, and Suren Spandaryan Square (now "Garegin Nzhdeh Square").
 The Charbakh depot opened simultaneously with the Shengavit station.

 After the construction of the Garegin Nzhdeh Square station, there were plans to extend the line north, to the Ajapnyak residential area.
 However, these plans were dashed by the collapse of the USSR.
 The last station, Charbakh, was opened in 1996.